VishuRakasi/HomePageAutomation/README.md

 # 'Risk Narrative'AutomationTest file

-Download and extract the testingTask.zip file to check the cobvered features and step files.
+Download and extract the 'testingTask.zip' file to check the feature files and step files.